Every year, millions of people aged 65+ fall. In fact, 1 out of 4 older people falls each year.

 The simple act of reaching for something could cause seniors to fall

-Bob and Brad are physical therapists who make easy-to-follow videos showing how to do physical therapy type exercises at home.
+Bob and Brad are physical therapists who make easy-to-follow videos showing how to do physical therapy-type exercises at home.

-In this video, they describe why the simple act of reaching for something often causes falls in older adults.
+In this video, they explain why the simple act of reaching for something often leads to falls among older adults.Â

-Then, they demonstrate simple exercises that improve balance and coordination while reaching.
+Then, they demonstrate simple exercises that improve balance and coordination while reaching.Â

 2 simple home exercises for balance while reaching

-It’s important that your older adult is safe and balanced while going about their daily activities.
+An older adult must be safe and balanced while going about their daily activities.Â

 Exercise 1 (1 min 43 sec in video)